splunk/splunk-jenkins-otel/README.md

 ## How can we use the Jenkins OTEL plugin to get data in to Splunk?

-- [Jenkins OTEL plugin](https://plugins.jenkins.io/opentelemetry/#getting-started) (by Cyrille Le Clerc) can be used with an [OTEL collector](https://github.com/signalfx/splunk-otel-collector) to send to Splunk Observability Cloud (formerly SignalFx) APM, Splunk Log Observer, and Splunk HEC
+- [Jenkins OTEL plugin](https://plugins.jenkins.io/opentelemetry/#getting-started) (by Cyrille Le Clerc) can be used with an [OTEL collector](https://github.com/signalfx/splunk-otel-collector) to send APM data to Splunk Observability Cloud (formerly SignalFx) APM, and Splunk HEC
     - Quick linux install:
         ```
             curl -sSL https://dl.signalfx.com/splunk-otel-collector.sh > /tmp/splunk-otel-collector.sh && \